Last Updated on October 26, 2021 by Paroma

 Local dog mom’s guide to dog friendly beaches in San Francisco

-Although one typically does not associate San Francisco with beaches (it is known more as a citadel of tech or home to the Golden Gate Bridge), this tiny city boasts of several sandy patches, big and small scattered within the 49 miles square meter frame, thanks to being surrounded by water on all three sides.
+Although one typically does not associate San Francisco with beaches (it is known more as a citadel of tech or home to the Golden Gate Bridge), this is actually a popular beach destination in Northern California that boasts of several sandy patches, big and small scattered within the 49 miles square meter frame, thanks to being surrounded by water on all three sides.
 Best of all, many of these beaches welcome dogs, and some of these dog friendly beaches in San Francisco are also leash free!

 As a dog parent going strong on 11 years of living in San Francisco, I have been to all these beaches multiple times with Babu, our Tibetan Spaniel mix (who by the way has romped on many dog friendly California beaches all over the state).
 So here is my guide to all the dog friendly beaches in San Francisco along with the most updated leash laws as well as information on how to get to these beaches.
 I have also included a handy Google Map at the end showing their locations for your convenience.